Christmas in London

 While London is a city for all seasons, it seriously turns on the charm in winter.
-Christmas in London is wonderful.
+Christmas in London is absolutely wonderful.
 As soon as the temperature drops and the clocks go back, the city is transformed.
-There is a lot of activities to do and many London Christmas markets to visit.
+There are a lot of activities to do, London Christmas lights to see and many London Christmas markets to check out.

-Amongst things to do in London at Christmas: you’ll start seeing mistletoe and mince pies creeping into shops and cafés towards the end of October, but London gets into the full festive swing of Christmas – or Chrimbo, as you might hear locals refer to it – from around mid-November, when Christmas lights are officially ‘switched on’, department stores such as Liberty and Selfridges unveil spectacular seasonal window displays, and Londoners develop a mild obsession with Christmas sandwiches.
+There are plenty of things to do in London at Christmas.
+You’ll start seeing mistletoe and mince pies creeping into shops and cafés towards the end of October, but from mid-November, London gets into the full festive swing of Christmas – or Chrimbo, as you might hear locals refer to it.
+Christmas lights are officially ‘switched on’, department stores such as Liberty and Selfridges unveil spectacular seasonal window displays, and Londoners develop a mild obsession with Christmas sandwiches.

-Looking to do some gift shopping or simply want to soak up the season's festive spirit?
+Looking to do some Christmas shopping in London or simply want to soak up the season's festive spirit?
 London's many Christmas markets and beautifully decorated shopping streets are where it's at.